 Why this makes the best Long Island Iced Tea recipe

 We promise: this LIIT is nothing like the sweet and artificial flavor you might be used to.
 This is a classy Long Island Iced Tea recipe: full of bright citrus flavor.
-Here’s how to make it the best:
+Here’s how to make it the best way:

 - Use real lemon, not sour mix.
 That’s right!
 Do not even think about using store-bought sour mix here.
 Real citrus brings the best zingy flavor.

 - Use Cointreau, not Triple Sec.
 Cointreau is an orange liqueur manufactured in France that has an orange perfume flavor.
-It’s much tastier than your average Triple Sec.
+It’s more sophisticated than your average Triple Sec.